retiredreplicant/milkvr-mvrl-maker/README.md

 In a mvrl file, the first line is the path to the file to be played, and the second line identifies the video type.

-The video_name.video_type.mp4 format is optimal but not required.
-If you have a valid video_type string anywhere in the file name, the generated mvrl file should still work.
+The `<video_name>.<video_type>.mp4` format is optimal but not required.
+If you have a valid `<video_type>` string anywhere in the file name, the generated mvrl file should still work.
 For example, if you have a video named another_video_3dph.mp4 (the video type string is "_3dph"), the tool will create an mvrl file named another_video_3dph.mvrl containing:

     http://<computer_name>/VR/another_video_3dph.mp4
     another_video_3dph